byteford/homeauto/Readme.md

 ## 6. The resource

 - Return to the `main.tf` file
-- Under the provider lets make a basic light.
+- At the bottom of the file lets make a basic light.
 Paste the following

 ```HCL
 resource "homeauto_light" "main" {